Rethinking Output Alignment For 1-bit Post-Training Quantization of Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs)~\citep{Wei_2022,Radford_Wu_Child_Luan_Amodei_Sutskever,Zhangetal,Brown_Mann} have become a focal point of both academic research and industrial development, thanks to their strong capabilities across a wide range of natural language processing tasks~\citep{Hendrycks_2020,Bisk_Zellers_Lebras_Gao_Choi_2020}, including question answering \citep{Devlin2019BERTPO}, machine translation \citep{Fan2020BeyondEM,Lepikhin2020GShardSG}, summarization \citep{Zhang2019PEGASUSPW,Lewis2019BARTDS} and language generation \citep{Radford2019LanguageMA,Brown2020LanguageMA}.
-Despite these advances, the massive scale of modern LLMs, which often involving billions of parameters, poses substantial challenges for efficient inference and deployment.
-To address this, the community has explored various compression approaches, such as neural architecture search~\citep{Zoph_Le_2016}, knowledge distillation~\citep{hinton2015distilling}, network quantization~\citep{choi2018bridging,frantar2022gptq}, and pruning~\citep{han2015deep}.
+Despite these advances, the massive scale of modern LLMs, often involving billions of parameters, poses substantial challenges for efficient inference and deployment.
+To address this, the community has explored various compression approaches, such as knowledge distillation~\citep{hinton2015distilling}, network quantization~\citep{choi2018bridging,frantar2022gptq}, and pruning~\citep{han2015deep}.
 However, many of these approaches depend on large-scale training data and costly retraining, which limits their practicality.
-In contrast, post-training quantization (PTQ)~\citep{liu2025spinquant,sun2024flatquant} requires only a small calibration set and modest computational resources, making it a practical choice for compressing LLMs.
-Despite the impressive performance of sub-4-bit PTQ methods, the most extreme case, 1-bit quantization, remains challenging, which maps floating-point parameters to binary states, and can greatly lower memory consumption.
+In contrast, post-training quantization (PTQ)~\citep{ding2023cbq,sun2024flatquant} requires only a small calibration set and modest computational resources, making it a practical choice for compressing LLMs.
+Despite strong empirical performance at near 4-bit quantization, the most extreme case, 1-bit quantization, remains highly challenging.

-Existing 1-bit quantization approaches can be broadly grouped into two categories: (1) \emph{weight-matching methods}, which minimize $\|W - \widehat{W}\|$ , \textit{i.e.}, the distance between full-precision weights $W$ and binarized weights $\widehat{W}$)~\citep{Xu2018AlternatingMQ,Shang2023PB}, and (2) \emph{output-matching methods}, which minimize $\|\widehat{X}W - \widehat{X}\widehat{W}\|$ , since it compares outputs given the same quantized model's layer inputs $\widehat{X}$~\citep{Li2024ARBLLMAR}.